 - Representation to Immigration, Refugees and Citizenship Canada (IRCC), the Immigration and Refugee Board (IRB) or the Canada Border Services Agency (CBSA)

-Special treatment is not given to your file if you use a consultant.
+Special treatment is not given to your file if you use a consultant or representative.

 To protect your privacy, IRCC will not share any of your personal information with your representative unless you give written consent.
 You must fill out a Use of a Representative (IMM 5476) form [PDF] to give consent.